This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

 • Cabbage mix – You can typically find “pre-shredded cabbage slaw” or coleslaw mixes (then just toss the dressing in the bag).
-You can also buy cabbage and carrots separately and just use a mandoline or thinly slice them with a sharp knife.
+You can also buy green cabbage, red cabbage, and carrots separately, and just use a mandoline or thinly slice them with a sharp knife.

-• Apples – I prefer to use honeycrisp for these recipe, but any apple will work.
+• Apples – I find honeycrisp to be the best apples for slaw because they’re the perfect mix of sweet and crisp.
 Fuji or gala apples are great too.
-And for a less sweet, more tart flavor, you can use green apples or “Granny Smith”.
+And for a less sweet, more tart flavor, you can use green apples or “granny smith apples”.

 • Parsley – Fresh or freeze-dried will work.